kohlhofer/Crossings/chapters/chapter-05.md

 He lets the boat drift, the oar resting across his knees.
 The wood is cool beneath his hands, smooth and worn.
 A crow calls from the trees, its voice carrying in the clear air.

-The factory shrinks behind him, its broken windows catching the last warmth.
+The factory shrinks behind him.
 Eli is gone, dissolved into shadow and steel.
 The river curves ahead, bending toward unknown shores.

 Water laps against the hull, a steady rhythm that matches his breathing.
 The boat moves with the current, following the river's path.
 He does not fight it, does not try to direct its course.